![]() |

 The battery type as text, like LiFePo4 or LeadAcid.

 As C's macro handling is too stupid to compare strings we have a co-responding integer type number BAT_TNUM 2.
-1 was for LeadAcid (12V, 200Ah), now dumped as not fit for PV buffering and no more implemented

-#define BATmaxUNLODtime |
+| #define BATmaxUNLODtime |

 Upper time limit (s) to stop discharging (LiFePo4).

-#define BATkeepInhUnload |
+| #define BATkeepInhUnload |

 Inhibit battery keep loading after unloading.

-Starting battery keeping immediately after unloading would result effectively in loading as we are on the unload curve.
+Start battery keeping immediately after unloading would most probably be unnecessary charging as we are on the discharge curve.
 As we have ample reserve we may consider the base load 10..20W as mildly unloading.
-The current value is 4 hours.

-#define BATkeepInhContLoad |
+| #define BATkeepInhContLoad |

 Inhibit battery keep loading after controlled loading.

-The current value is 3 hours.
+The current value is 2 hours.

-#define BATkeepInhByCmd |
+| #define BATkeepInhByCmd |

 Inhibit battery keep loading after battery Off command.

-The current value is 1 hours from now.
+The current value is 20 minutes from now.
 If the inhibit timer is running already its end time will eventually be prolonged but not shortened.

-#define BATVOLT_LO_LIM_UNLD |
+| #define BATVOLT_LO_LIM_UNLD |

 Voltage limit to start unload.